 An image of the component store page can be seen at Appendix E.1: Components Store Page and a picture of the contacts page can be seen at Appendix E.2: Contacts Page.

-The website heading and and cover layout were designed first.
+The website heading and cover layout were designed first.
 An image of basic components and the UCT logo were edited together to create a cover photo for the website and to represent the topic of the website.
 A menu bar was placed underneath this cover photo to allow for navigation of the website.
 In addition, a border was applied to the website to make it stand out.
-These three features were staple onto each page of the website.
+These three features were stapled onto each page of the website.
 The website consists of two pages; the component store page and the contacts page.
 The components store page begins with basic instructions.
 This is followed by a design with three columns, a number seen to work on most display sizes, and as many rows as determined by the amount of components needed on the store page.
 At the bottom of the component store pag, a text entry box that requires a student number is situated, with a submit button below.
 When the submit button is clicked, the website is directed to a PHP script that checks the order to make sure it abides by the rules and corrects it if needed.
 The script then enters the data in the database and gives the user a small notification, in the form of a pop-up box, that their order was processed as well as a breakdown of what their order contained.
 Then the user will be redirected back to the store page.
 The contacts page is simply to allow users to contact the administrator with problems encountered with the Vending Machine or comments about improvements and additional features that could be implemented.
-It contains a introductory message with a entry form below that requires: a name, student number, email address and message.
+It contains an introductory message with an entry form below that requires: a name, student number, email address and message.
 A send button is placed at the bottom of the form with which to submit the form.
 Once submitted, the user will be redirected to a script that will send the relevant information in the form of an email to the administrator.
 The user will then be redirected back to the contacts page.

 6.7.4 Raspberry Pi Master Program